 The federal, provincial and territorial governments meet regularly in order to develop policy and consult each other on immigration issues.
 In addition, Immigration, Refugees, and Citizenship Canada (IRCC) has agreements with provinces and territories on how they share responsibility for immigration.

 Each agreement is negotiated separately with each province or territory in order to address their unique needs and priorities.
-If an employer is located in a province which has an agreement in place with the federal government, it might be exempted from an LMIA to hire a foreign worker.
+If an employer is located in a province which has an agreement in place with the federal government, they may be able to benefit from a LMIA exemption when looking to hire a foreign worker.

 For example, individuals who are applying for a work permit under the Atlantic Immigration Pilot Program are exempted from also needing to get an LMIA due to the existence of an agreement between the Atlantic provinces (Prince Edward Island; New Brunswick; Nova Scotia; Newfoundland and Labrador) and the federal government.